 Fortunately, zombies are a thing of fiction and limited forms in reality.
 There are species of fungi that infect ants and turn them into mindless drones with the goal of spreading more spores to other ants.
 Alemi and his colleagues pursued this simulation because they wanted to showcase these modern modeling techniques in an easy and introductory way.
 Using the zombie outbreak, they could introduce the concepts, maths, and statistical modeling of newcomers with relative ease.

-This sort of simulation also entertains and makes it easier for the general public to understand how the disease spread.
+This sort of simulation also entertains and makes it easier for the general public to understand how the disease spreads.
 This education would allow people to understand the importance of taking steps to prevent disease outbreaks and minimize their effects on society.

 The CDC even has an entire page dedicated to zombie preparedness because they use it to parallel real-life scenarios.
 It is easier to teach people when they are entertained by the subject.
 There are also some companies that offer zombie insurance in the event of a zombie outbreak because you can never be too safe and it is great publicity.